johnteske/johnteske.github.io/_posts/project/2016-01-01-vectorscores.markdown

 carousel:
 - vectorscores/txt-msg-1280.gif
 - vectorscores/globject-1280.jpg
-tagged: D3, Development, Work in Progress
 tags: D3 JavaScript Jekyll Liquid Ruby HTML CSS Git
 website: http://vectorscores.org

----
-#### Concept
+concept: >
     A series of new compositions built on the web.
 The works will be algorithmically generated so that each score and each performance is unique while still being shaped by the composition's parameters.
+---